kamil-kw/kamil_cv_1st_project/README.md

 ### First time visitors:

-* 1st time Visitors who wants to know more about my background and work history
+* 1st time Visitors who wants to know more about my background and work history;
-* 1st time Visitors who search for work candidates
+* 1st time Visitors who search for work candidates;
-* 1st time Visitors who search for developers to work with
+* 1st time Visitors who search for developers to work with.

 ### Returning visitors: